 What are the different types of ring settings?

 The four most common ring settings are halo, classic, solitaire, and vintage.
 These will become important to know if you’re opting for a bridal set or to try and find a ring that sits flush against your engagement ring.
-If you have a halo ring, you might need to find a band that fits underneath the edge of the center stone.
+If you have a halo ring, you might need to find one of our engagement ring band styles that fit underneath the edge of the center stone.
 With a vintage ring, you might need a different style of wedding band that is shaped specifically to fit the cut of the engagement ring (pictured).
 If you’ve already purchased your engagement ring in one of these four styles, one of our diamond experts should still be able to help you find a ring to complete your bridal set.

 How do I choose a wedding ring?